tonioloewald/bindinator.js/docs/css.md

 Using `cssVar()` you can also easily communicate theme settings to web-components (e.g. allow global theme settings to change the rendering of different custom-element's shadow-DOMs).

+### Themes and "Dark Mode"

+If you want to see the power (and grace) of css-variables, you should look at the [Theme Editor](#source=theme-editor.component.html) component, and at how __Dark Mode__ is implemented in `b8r.css`.
+(And, assuming you can, try switching between normal and dark mode while you have the page open.)

 ### Less.js, Sass, etc.

 `b8r` makes _no allowances_ for css pre-processors right now (even though doing so would be easy).